 - Get involved: empowering you to act when recovering from disaster

 To get started, there are three essential actions you can take now that will go a long way in helping you to be prepared:

 1. Sign up for emergency alerts

 The Williamson County Emergency Alert System provides citizens the option to receive emergency alerts via text, phone call, or email.
 This alert system is a fantastic resource for local incident updates.
 We also recommend using weather apps to stay informed about potential severe weather.

 It’s important to plan for the hazards you’re most likely to encounter, and it’s just as important that everyone in your household is aware of the plan for any specific situation.

 Every household member should have a basic disaster kit stored at home in case of an evacuation.
 There are several add-on items that you may want to keep handy as well, depending on the hazards you are most likely to encounter.
 We also recommend keeping an emergency vehicle kit in your car at all times.

 Ready.gov, a site run by the Federal Emergency Management Agency (FEMA), has a wealth of resources on how to prepare for specific hazards and build emergency kits.
 They also have preparedness tips for specific groups, such as the elderly or disabled.
-There is a section specifically for kids, so everyone in your family can learn to be prepared, not scared!

 The American Red Cross has several resources for preparedness, including classes on CPR and First Aid.
 They are a great resource for those looking to volunteer with disaster relief, and they have an app for emergency alerts.